Hypoplastic Left Heart Syndrome and the Adult Patient

 Adult patients with these defects will usually have had a Fontan Operation.
 In cases where early treatment consisted of a Glenn procedure and/or the insertion of a shunt between the systemic circulation and the pulmonary artery (e. g. modified or classic Blalock-Taussig Shunt), the patients may be candidates for the Fontan in later life.
 Very rarely, a person with Single Ventricle reaches adulthood without treatment and without symptoms.
 These patients may or may not receive the Fontan, depending on an assessment of the relative risks and benefits.

 Most patients who have not had the Fontan Operation will begin to show symptoms of cyanosis (external blueness caused by oxygen-poor arterial blood), fatigue, arrhythmias, and/or exercise intolerance, generally because of insufficient blood flow to the lungs through the pulmonary artery.
 They will also have a heart murmur because of pulmonary stenosis (narrowing of the outflow tract through which blood flows from the heart to the lungs) and/or because of atrioventricular valve dysfunction (the valve that connects the functioning ventricle with an atrium).
-If these symptoms are severe, the Fontan Operation will be performed, but only if certain conditions are met:
+If these symptoms are severe, the Fontan Operation will not be performed, but only if certain conditions are met:

 · pulmonary artery pressure is acceptably low